Jencreate/DATA201SJM/Code/README_CODE_EXPLANATION.md

 - Webscrape\_hydrostations.ipynb
-    - Contains code to webscrape the hydro station generation output, fleet information and network supply nodes, with minor wrangling.
+    - Contains the code to webscrape the hydro station generation output, fleet information and network supply nodes, with minor wrangling.
     - Can be run independently of all other notebooks.